Skip to main content

 Most people see clear results from the BLIS K12 plan within 3 to 6 weeks.
 Some notice improvement in breath and sensation within the first 2 weeks.
 Full microbiome remodeling usually takes about 8 to 12 weeks of consistent nightly use.

-Tonsil stones can come back when you stop the probiotic, especially if dairy and dry mouth return at the same time.
+Tonsil stones can come back when you stop the probiotic, particularly if dairy and dry mouth return at the same time.
 Many patients keep BLIS K12 going at a maintenance dose (a few times a week) and stay mostly dairy-light.
 If stones return, going back to a daily lozenge usually quiets things down.

 Poor sleep can indirectly worsen tonsil stones.
 Mouth breathing during sleep dries out the throat, raises pH, and changes which bacteria thrive.
 Treating snoring, nasal congestion, or sleep apnea often improves both breath and stone formation.